Artrois/botfront/README.md

 <br />

 <H1 align="center">
+    This project is a fork from https://github.com/botfront/botfront <br>
-    This project is not maintained anymore and will not receive further updates.
+    The original project it is not maintained anymore and will not receive further updates.
 </H1>

 <p align="center">